netbiolab/scHumanNet/README.md

 | …         | …                      | …   | …      | …                   |
 | ACAA1     | 0.9967987              | …   | NDUFB3 | -0.9946372          |

-Finally, we provide a nonparametric method to filter differential hubs with the function `FindDiffHub()`.
+Finally, we provide a two methods to prioritize gene.
+The first is the nonparametric method to filter differential hubs with the function `FindDiffHub()`.
 Input requires the output of DiffPR, and the user-defined pvalue threshold.
 The output consists of a gene column, diffPR value sorted from negative to positive value, pvalue, and